fuxoft/fxmasm/MUSIC_FORMAT.md

 ## ENV data format:

-The ENV directive defines the volume envelope of the "instrument".
+The ENV directive defines the volume envelope of the "instrument" of the current voice.
 It consists of byte pairs in the format `v,l` where `v` is the volume (0 to 15) and `l` is length (in interrupts) for holding this value.

-The only directive allowe in ENV data is `JUMP label`.
+The only directive allowed in ENV data is `JUMP label`.

 Entering a single byte with the value `v` of 50 to 65 has the same effect as entering the byte pair `v-50,1`.